TanmoyCtg/Android-Basics/README.md

     <li>Click Next.</li>
     <li>Click next,next and Finish.</li>
   </ul>
   it takes time to finish everything.
 Take some time.
 Glad, you finish it.
-High Five!
+High Five!!
 </p>

 <h1>LinearLayout</h1>
 <p>
 You can't see the linear or any layout.
 In the top of the layout view situated.
 Everything comes from View.
 </p>